Clarence Gilyard Jr., star of ‘Die Hard,’ ‘Walker, Texas Ranger,’ dies at 66

-(WGHP) — Actor Clarence Gilyard Jr., known for roles in such movies as “Die Hard” and television hits such as “Walker, Texas Ranger,” has died.
+LAS VEGAS (WGHP) — Actor Clarence Gilyard Jr., known for roles in such movies as “Die Hard” and television hits such as “Walker, Texas Ranger,” has died.
+He was 66.

 The University of Nevada, Las Vegas, where Gilyard taught, broke the news of his passing Monday.
-He was 66.
+No cause of death has been revealed.

 Gilyard was born in Washington and moved to Los Angeles to pursue acting in the late 1970s.
 When “Walker, Texas Ranger” ended in 2001, he took a break from acting to complete an MFA.